Hulian2000/Pitches/app/README.md

-## Pitch.
+## blog.
-Pitch It is a web application that is meant for users to add pitches on 7 different categories September 20th, 2019
+blog It is a web application that is meant for users to add blog on 7 different categories September 20th, 2019
 By Hulian Juba.
 ## Description.
-The Pitch It web application is meant for users to post pitches on any of the 7 different categories.
+The blog It web application is meant for users to post blog on any of the 7 different categories.
 These categories are:

-1. Interview Pitch
+1. Interview blog
-2. Product Pitch
+2. Product blog
-3. Promotion Pitch
+3. Promotion blog
 4. Business
 5. Academic
 6. Political
 7. Technology
 8. Health
-#### Users can select any of the categories from the navbar to view the pitches on these categories.
+#### Users can select any of the categories from the navbar to view the blog on these categories.

-Other users can give feedback on the pitch posts by commenting, liking or not liking the pitch.
+Other users can give feedback on the blog posts by commenting, liking or not liking the blog.

 ## Specifications.
 Get the specs here